Jonathan Barnet: Capture of Rackham

-In 1716 Barnet testified against embattled Jamaican Governor Lord Archibald Hamilton, who was removed from office for consorting with pirates.
+In 1716, Barnet testified against embattled Jamaican Governor Lord Archibald Hamilton, who was removed from office for consorting with pirates.
 Barnet may have taken a 1717 pardon offered to all pirates who surrendered within a year: by 1720 his commission had been renewed yet again, this time by Heywood's replacement Governor Nicholas Lawes.
 Barnet sailed late that year on a trading voyage alongside Jean Bonadvis, another former pirate and privateer turned pirate-hunter.
 Bonadvis spotted a sloop nearby and approached, only to be fired on.
 He retreated and reported the aggressor's location to Barnet, who left in pursuit.
 Barnet hailed the vessel, whose drunken crew refused to surrender, and captured it after a brief battle.

-The vessel turned out to be the William, captained by John "Calico Jack" Rackham, who had aboard two female pirates, Mary Read and Anne Bonny.
-The pirates were quickly tried and hanged, though the women managed avoid execution by claiming to be pregnant.
+The vessel turned out to be the William, captained by John Rackham, who had aboard two female pirates, Mary Read and Anne Bonny.
+The pirates were quickly tried and hanged, though the women managed to avoid execution by claiming to be pregnant.
 Lawes congratulated Barnet: "About a fortnight ago a trading sloop belonging to the Island, being well manned and commanded by a brisk fellow one Jonathan Barnet, did us a very good piece [sic] of service.
 He was met by a pirate vessel at the Leward part of this Island commanded by one Rackum in which were 18 pirates more, whom he took and are now in gaol..."

 Planter and slaveholder

 The Assembly of Jamaica gave him a substantial estate in Jamaica as his reward, and he was later elected one of the two elected representatives for Saint James Parish, Jamaica.
 His estate embodied the fledgling port of Montego Bay, and one of the main streets in the city is named after him.
-Barnet died in 1745, and he was replaced in the Assembly by William Barrett.
-At his death, Barnet owned 144 enslaved Africans, including 81 male slaves and 63 females.
+Barnet died in 1745, and William Barrett replaced him in the Assembly.
+At his death, Barnet enslaved 144 Africans, 81 men and 63 women.
 Of that number, 26 were children.
 Barnet's estate was valued at nearly £7,000, of which the majority was the valuation of his enslaved labour force.

-However, Barnet had no legitimate white offspring to inherit his estates, so in 1739, Barnet submitted a bill to the Assembly to have his mistress, Jane Stone, “a free mulatto woman”, and her four children, Thomas Hugh Barnet Stone, Elizabeth, another Jane Stone, and Ann Stone, entitled to “the same rights and privileges with English subjects, born to white parents”.
-They were declared white by the Assembly, and Hugh Barnet went on to inherit his father's estates and African slaves.
+However, Barnet had no legitimate white offspring to inherit his estates, so in 1739, Barnet submitted a bill to the Assembly to have his mistress, Jane Stone, "a free mulatto woman", and her four children, Thomas Hugh Barnet Stone, Elizabeth, another Jane Stone, and Ann Stone, entitled to "the same rights and privileges with English subjects, born to white parents".
+They were declared white by the Assembly, and Hugh Barnet went on to inherit his father's estates and enslaved Africans.
+In 1779, Hugh Barnet died, and Barnet's estate passed to his son, Hugh Barnet.